amangiagli/Fits-for-parameter-estimation-of-MBHBs-in-LISA/README.md

-# Analytic parameter estimation for MBHBs in LISA
+# Fits for parameter estimation of MBHBs in LISA

 This repository is intended to contain the data presented in the work arXiv: (insert link) with an additional tutorial to show how these data can be used. <br />
 The repository contains several folders and .tar: